-Prefrontal leucotomy is an obsolete treatment for schizophrenia, whereby the white matter tracts of the frontal lobes where interrupted surgically via bilateral frontal burr-holes.
+Prefrontal leucotomy, also known as prefrontal lobotomy, is an obsolete treatment for schizophrenia, whereby the white matter tracts of the frontal lobes were interrupted surgically via bilateral frontal burr-holes.

 CT and MRI

-The prefrontal lobotomy has a symmetrical white matter cavitary lesion in the anterior portion of the frontal lobes.
+The prefrontal lobotomy has symmetrical white matter cavitary lesions in the anterior portion of the frontal lobes.
 MR imaging is more effective than CT in the diagnosis of prefrontal lobotomy and its secondary degenerations 1.

 The loss of injured tissue secondary to a prefrontal lobotomy results in bilateral cavitary lesions with fanlike shapes that are surrounded by dense gliosis, which is best seen as hyperintense unenhanced surrounding area on FLAIR.
 CT scans reveal that these lesions are CSF attenuation cavities 1.